riferrei/confluent-golang-with-docker/README.md

 docker-compose up
 ```

-Keep in mind that when start the containers for the first time will take a while since the `producer-with-docker` is going to be built from the source.
+Keep in mind that when starting the containers for the first time will take a while since the `producer-with-docker` is going to be built from the source.

 ## Check the Messages